 Successfully preparing for a wildfire requires you to take personal responsibility for protecting yourself, your family and your property.
 The Ventura County Fire Department takes every precaution to help protect you and your property from a wildfire.
-But the reality is, during a major wildfire, there will simply not be enough fire engines or firefighters to defend every home, so you must become part of the solution.
+But the reality is, during a major wildfire, there will simply not be enough fire engines or firefighters to defend every home.

 If your home borders a natural area, what firefighters call the Wildland Urban Interface, you are at risk from a wildfire.
 And, if you live within one mile of a natural area, you live in the Ember Zone.
 Homes in the Ember Zone are at risk from wind-driven embers from a wildfire.